toby1986fish/EGM722_LST_Assignment/README.md

 Please note, keep all the bands within the folder, even if they are not used.

 ## Environment Setup
-Use the provided `environment.yml` file to create your Conda environment:

-conda env create -f environment.yml
-conda activate lst_env
+Important Note About arcpy

-`Note:` This script depends on arcpy, which is only available in ArcGIS Pro’s Python environment.
-You should run this script from the ArcGIS Pro Python Command Prompt or ensure your base environment includes arcpy.
+This script depends on arcpy, which is only available through the default ArcGIS Pro Python environment (arcgispro-py3).

+arcpy cannot be installed using conda or pip.
+For this reason:

+Please run the script using ArcGIS Pro's Python Command Prompt.

+Do not attempt to create a new conda environment that includes arcpy.

+The provided environment.yml is included to show the core packages required for this script (numpy, rasterio, matplotlib) and meets reproducibility requirements for the script to successfully run.

 ## Python Script
 Ensure all the required python libraries are installed prior to running the script.